- Sermon Notes

 Luke 8:25, And He said to them, “Where is your faith?”
 They were fearful and amazed, saying to one another, “Who then is this, that He commands even the winds and the sea, and they obey Him?”

-App – Life is heavy, and it is only when we recognize Him to be our “Mighty God” do we then turn to Him to help us carry it.
+App – Life is heavy, and it is only when you recognize Him to be your “Mighty God” will you turn to Him to help you carry it.
 This is the stuff of faith.
-And He would ask the same question of us, “Where is your faith?”
+And He would ask the same question of you and me, “Where is your faith?”

 C. He is the prince who brings peace